-We have audited the accompanying financial report, being a special purpose financial report, of Gunnedah Shire Council (the Council) for the year ended 30 June 2011, which comprises the Statement by Councillors and Management, Income statement by business activities, balance sheet by business activities and accompanying Notes to the financial statements.
+We have audited the accompanying special purpose financial report, of Gunnedah Shire Council (the Council) for the year ended 30 June 2012, which comprises the Statement by Councillors and Management, Income statement by business activities, balance sheet by business activities and accompanying Notes to the financial statements.
 Our responsibility does not extend to the best practice management disclosures in Notes 2 and 3 and accordingly we express no opinion on them.